-Nokia sold 2.9 million Lumia Windows Phones in Q3 2012
+Nokia sold 2.9 million Lumia Windows Phone devices

 With more Windows Phone sales being sold and the share of Symbian rapidly diminishing, Nokia's average sales price (ASP) for smart device has also grown to 155 euro, up from 151 in the previous quarter.

 But at the same time, the average price of Lumias continues falling sharply.
 From an average price of 220 euro per Lumia phone in Q1 2012 to 186 euro in the second trimester and now to the much lower 160 euro in the last quarter.
 Nokia was hoping to make a comeback in the United States with Lumia Windows Phones, but that obviously isn't happening and this quarter the company took an additional 50% hit in sales in North America.

 Nokia Lumia sales in North America (including the U.S.) stood at the meager 300,000 units.

 "Q3 was a difficult quarter in our Devices & Services business,"

 Nokia against rival smartphone makers.

 Nokia's chief executive Stephen Elop, the person who started the transition to Windows Phone, commented.

 Nokia's feature phones headed by the Asha lineup continue sustaining the company's phone business throughout the transition.
 In Q3 2012, feature phone sales amounted to 76.6 million, up 4% consequentially, but down 15% when compared to the same period last year.
 Nokia Asha full touch phones sold 6.5 million, and those are too accounted as feature phones, of course.